fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

 ##### Set probe type

-Depending on which probe you have (check drawing for reference) you should set the probe type to K 0.1, 1.0 or 10 (new drivers have K1.0 as default).
+Depending on which probe you have (check drawing for reference) you should set the probe type to K 0.1, 1.0 or 10 (new drivers have K1.0 as default):

 ![](https://i.imgur.com/MWFjbYw.png)